bioinformatics-potsdam/pacbiohifi/README.md

 streamlit run streamlitpacbiohifi.py
 ```
 - provide the path and select the options which you need.
 If you have bigger files then add .toml file in the directory with the size specified.
-- These are indiviual components and a multi page application which will give you all access to PacBioHifi from sequence to graphs.
+- These are indiviual components and a multi page application in development mode, which will give you all access to PacBioHifi from sequence to graphs.
 - The app will open like this.
+You can paste the file path and fetch the names, sequences and plot the lengthe distribution.

 ![streamlit-pacbiohifi](https://github.com/gauravearn/streamlit-pacbiohifi/blob/main/streamlitpacbiohifi.png)